Tekle Haymanot: Later traditions

 Tekle Haymanot is frequently represented as an old man with wings on his back and only one leg visible.
 There are a number of explanations for this popular image.
 C.F.
 Beckingham and G.W.B.
-Huntingford recount one story, that the saint "having stood too long for about 34 years, one of his legs broke or cut while Satan was attempting to stop his prayers, whereupon he stood on one foot for 7 years."
-Paul B. Henze describes his missing leg as appearing as a "severed leg ... in the lower left corner discreetly wrapped in a cloth."
-The traveller Thomas Pakenham learned from the Prior of Debre Damo how Tekle Haymanot received his wings:
+Huntingford recount one story, that Haymanot "having stood too long for about 34 years, one of his legs broke or cut while Satan was attempting to stop his prayers, whereupon he stood on one foot for 7 years."
+American C.I.A. officer Paul B. Henze describes his missing leg as appearing as a "severed leg ... in the lower left corner discreetly wrapped in a cloth."
+The British Lord, the Earl of Longford Thomas Pakenham alleged that the Prior of Debre Damo told the following story about how Tekle Haymanot received his wings:

 One day he said he would go to Jerusalem to see the Garden of Gethsemane and the hill of the skull that is called Golgotha.
 But Shaitan (Satan) planned to stop Tekla Haymanot going on his journey to the Holy Land, and he cut the rope which led from the rock to the ground just as Tekla Haymanot started to climb down.
 Then God gave Tekla Haymanot six wings and he flew down to the valley below ... and from that day onwards Teklahaimanot would fly back and forth to Jerusalem above the clouds like an aeroplane.

 Many traditions hold that Tekle Haymanot played a significant role in Yekuno Amlak's ascension as the restored monarchy of the Solomonic dynasty, following two centuries of rule by the Zagwe dynasty, although historians like Taddesse Tamrat believe these are later inventions.
 (A few older traditions credit Iyasus Mo'a with this honour.)

 Another tradition credits Tekle Haymanot as the only Lek'e P'ap'as of Ethiopia who was born in Ethiopia and who was Ethiopian.

 The Christian population and Bishops of Ethiopia wanted Tekle Haimanot to become the Lek'e P'ap'as of Ethiopia.
 After the new Lek'e P'ap'as Abuna Yohannes from Egypt sent by the Patriarch of Alexandria arrived at Ethiopia he decided to separate: One part of Ethiopia to Tekle Haimanot and one part to himself, but Tekle Haimanot didn't want the high rank as Lek'e P'ap'as anymore and retired from his position to become a monk again.

-A number of hagiographies of this saint have been written.
+A number of hagiographies of Haymanot have been written.
 G.W.B.
 Huntingford mentions two different gadlat: "one written by Abba Samuel of Waldiba in the first quarter of the 15th century and the other by one Gibra Maskel of Debre Libanos early in the 16th century".
 E.A.
 Wallis Budge has translated a third one, entitled The Life of Täklä Haymanot, which is attributed to one Täklä Sion.
-Tesfaye Gebre Mariam adds to these another version, popular at the monastery of Debre Libanos and containing far more details of the saint's life than any other version of the gadla, and which Tesfaye confirmed was written by Ichege Yohannis Kema.
+Tesfaye Gebre Mariam adds to these another version, popular at the monastery of Debre Libanos and containing far more details of Haymanot's life than any other version of the gadla, and which Tesfaye confirmed was written by Ichege Yohannis Kema.